yujunz/gitlab.com-runbooks/howto/using-wale-gpg.md

 ### Where is Our Data Going

 Currently our production data is being streamed to Amazon S3 into a bucket labeled `gitlab-dbprod-backups`.
 Our secondary databases (version, customers, sentry, etc) are in a bucket labeled `gitlab-secondarydb-backups`.
+The data is being encrypted with GPG.
+The key can be found in the Production vault of 1Password.

 ### How Does it Get There?